MenuFi/MenuFiAndroidApp/README.md

 ### BUILD

 #### BUILD DEBUG
-* Run `gradlew assembleDebug` to build the project and create and apk.
+* Run `gradlew assembleDebug` to build the project and create an APK.

 #### BUILD PRODUCTION
 * follow the instructions on 'https://developer.android.com/studio/publish/app-signing.html' to build a production APK